wordshaker/jesswhite_4/_posts/2017-07-20-instrumentationforbusiness-post.md

 <br/>
 The health of a system refers to what is up, down and what errors are being thrown.
 This is most useful for developers.
 It can be used for diagnostics and for seeing what they need to fix, where and if there are effects downstream.
 This is especially powerful in combination with operational dashboards.

 It can also be used to monitor the health of third parties.
 A certain endpoint becoming unavailable can result in a number of problems.
-For example, in terms of a customer’s experience of a website, the customer may be shown an error screen or a long loading time.
+For example, in terms of a customer's experience of a website, the customer may be shown an error screen or a long loading time.

 _Measuring operational information_
 <br/>